I was diagnosed with Restless Leg Syndrome and was given a prescription

 Since I cannot stand the bitter taste I bought some apple cider vinegar tablets and I have not had any more restless nights and I don't have to take it as often now just as needed.
 They are not expensive.
 I buy 250 mg - 250 Tablets for $7.39 and they last me a long time.
 I hope this helps as many of you as well as it has helped me.

-I'm a 51 year old man and have had Restless Leg Syndrome (RLS) for 10 years and in my arms as well on occasion.
 I've read and surfed the web like you, heard of all the crazy RLS cure ideas but what I found out that works for me was when I stopped all caffeine intake and most sugar intake for just one day and that night, zero RLS.

 Anyone have any advice as to the best way to control nightly bouts of restless leg syndrome?
 I have recently begun to suffer with spasms, often severe and affecting my whole body.
 I am type 2 diabetic and need my sleep!
 I have heard a nightly dose of a couple of teaspoons of Milk of Magnesia could help.
 Has anyone tried this?